 What is Ear Discharge?

-Ear discharge refers to the emission of fluid from the ear canal.
-Discharge is not a medical condition in and of itself, but rather a symptom of several different ailments.
+Ear discharge refers to the emission of fluid from the outer ear canal.
+Discharge is not a medical condition in and of itself, but rather it’s one of the dog ear infection symptoms or a sign of an underlying condition.
 Typically, discharge presents itself when the ear is trying to expel something that shouldn’t be in there.

 Recognizing dog ear discharge is likely the first step in discovering any underlying problems as it can be identified without special tools.